 We can create a similar chart for the mythic quality of various games.
 Here we have the examples I used today.

-And here we see a bunch of other games, and where they fall along this spectrum.
+Here's a bunch of other games that fall somewhere along this spectrum.

 If you have been tasked with coming up with a character/story for a new game, here's some closing thoughts: